 All that exploring and one safari in the evening on the first day got me a little exhausted, especially as I had taken the early morning flight.
 So I opted to take one of the soothing treatments.
 There are two 2 treatment rooms and one doubles up as a couples room, with a private Jacuzzi.
 Services include aromatherapy treatments, massages, facials, body wraps, and body scrubs.
 The spa uses their in-house oils and bath and body products, all-natural ingredients.

 – Food & Drinks –

-The Grand Hall, located at the center courtyard, is where you can dine throughout the day.
+The Grand Hall, located in the center courtyard, is where you can dine throughout the day.
 I had to admit, the food here is lip-smacking and delicious.
 I enjoyed every meal.
-The resort offer a buffet style menu.
+The resort offers a buffet-style menu.
 All three meals both continental and Indian (Rajasthani cuisine).
-Everyday of the week the dishes vary, to avoid repetition.
+Every day of the week the dishes vary, to avoid repetition.

 – Durbar Hall –